14 Proven Ways to Get More Email Subscribers

 Even if you don’t know who they are, you can identify and serve personalized messages to first-time visitors vs. frequent visitors or shoppers, or those who take one action vs. another.

 14. Use exit-intent technology

-We’ve covered a lot of ways to capture emails while users are on your website.
-But, as you strategize about how to get more email subscribers, think about ways to grab them as they’re about to leave your site.
+As you strategize about how to get more email subscribers, consider ways to engage them when they’re about to leave your website.

 Exit intent popups are your last chance to entice your visitors before they leave your site.
 These WordPress plugins use your visitor’s cursor position to detect when they’re about to leave the browser window frame, at which point a full-screen or lightbox popup will appear with the message or offer of your choice.

 Love them or hate them, exit intent popups work.
 The momentary interruption from the user’s task shifts their focus back to your site and the offer in front of them.
-Make that offer exciting enough, and you might just capture an email that otherwise would have been already off exploring other websites.
+Make that offer exciting enough, and you might just capture an email.

-Email subscription invites hit the sweet spot.
-They keep the prospect in your conversion funnel and give you a valuable way to stay in touch.
-But, don’t ask too much of the user.
+Email subscription invites keep prospects in your conversion funnel and give you a valuable way to stay in touch.
+But don’t ask too much of the user.
 Pair your ask with a simple offer or value prop, similar to your other opt-in forms.
-If your visitor was reading a blog post, for example, try offering a value-add related to the post topic.
-If they were looking at a certain type of product, try offering a value-add related to that specific product category.
+If someone read a blog post, then offer a value-add related to the post topic.
+Or if they viewed a type of product, offer a last-chance discount for that specific product category.

-With an average ROI of 3,800%, email marketing can be a powerful tool in your digital marketing toolbox.
-However, in order to get the most out of your email marketing, you’ll need to have a robust email list.
+With an average ROI of 3,800%, email marketing can be a powerful digital marketing tool.
+However, in order to get the most out of it, you’ll need to have a robust email list!